 Profilers generally operate by sampling ("statistical profiling").
 Your program is repeatedly interrupted as it runs, with a fixed interval between interruptions (e.g. every millisecond).
 The purpose of each interruption is to take a sample, which is done by visiting each running thread, and then examining the stack to discover which functions are running.
 The effect is similar to stopping execution in a debugger and asking for a backtrace, e.g. using the "bt" command in GDB.
 The profiler records each sample and all of the samples are aggregated into a report or turned into a graph: flame graphs are a nice example of that.
 On Linux platforms, the best profiler is perf: do not waste time with the archaic gprof tool.

 Tracers do not operate by sampling.
 Instead, the trace is a log of events within to the program.
 This log may be detailed enough to report function calls and returns, and execution of other statements.
 Tracing may require the program to be instrumented, i.e. modified to include code to log events.
-This instrumentation may be added to the source code (RapiTime works like that) or it may be added dynamically to the machine code (Intel's PIN tool works like that).
+This instrumentation may be added to the source code, creating a "instrumented code" as a pre-compilation step, or it may be added dynamically to the machine code (Intel's PIN tool works like that).
 Alternatively, tracing may rely on hardware such as the branch trace store in recent Intel CPUs, or the trace may be generated by an instruction set simulator.
 There are also less detailed methods of tracing code - for instance, strace or Process Monitor - which only record certain types of event, e.g. system calls.

 A detailed trace may be used to reconstruct a profile.
 As the trace is a timestamped record of calls and returns, a trace parsing tool can track the state of the stack at each point in time.
 If the state of the stack is sampled periodically, the result is the same as a profile.